The Ram Air Inlet option (Code 611) eliminated the standard Firebird

 vocabulary for every high performance enthusiast, Pontiac brought the Ram Air setup out of the Parts Department and into the

-seal, and an open hood scoop.
-When the hood closed, the lower pan sealed against the underside of the hood, and only cool, fresh
+and an open hood scoop.
+When the hood closed, the lower pan sealed against the underside of the hood, and only cool, fresh air was

-air was ingested into the carb(s).
+ingested into the carb(s).
 The Ram Air pan was only available for the tri-power equipped GTO's from 1965-1966.
-When
+When Pontiac

-Pontiac discontinued their multiple carburetor setup for 1967, the new 1967 Ram Air pan would sit over a 4-barrel Quadrajet
+discontinued their multiple carburetor setup for 1967, the new 1967 Ram Air pan would sit over a 4-barrel Quadrajet carburetor, and the

 1) Standard 330 hp engine, closed hood scoops, single-snorkel enclosed air cleaner with a chrome lid.